ethans333/asciiArtGenerator/README.md

     else:
         symbolsAndValues[symbols[i]] = (tempLastNum, 255)
 ```
 In this block of code I do a couple of useful things; I converted the images's color to black and white and then loaded in that pixel data using the PIL library, specified which symbols I'd be using for the ascii art, and then built the ```symbolsAndValues``` dictionary.
 The ```symbolsAndValues``` dictionary consists of black and white color values, which is an RGB value represented by a number between 0 and 255, with their associated symbol.
-This is what the dictionary looks like if you are using ten different values:
+This is what the dictionary looks like if you are using ten different symbols:

 ```console
 (0, 23) !